-Tour package includes: 4 touring days with vehicle & exclusive services of your driver/guide/companion, your accommodation for 3 nights while on the tour including full breakfasts, 2 dinners, listed entrance fees whilst with your guide, all taxes and tips other than those you may wish to give your guide.
+Tour package includes: 4 touring days with vehicle & exclusive services of your driver/guide/companion, your accommodation for 3 nights while on the tour including full breakfasts, dinners, listed entrance fees whilst with your guide, all taxes and tips other than those you may wish to give your guide.
 Airshow tickets, subject to availability.

 Airport transfers, accommodation pre and post tour in London, scheduled city day tours/attraction passes/transport passes or theatre/event tickets pre/post tour in London can be added to your package as you wish, subject to availability.
 SGT is at your service!